youngdataspace/Build-and-Deploy-a-Spam-Detector-Model-on-AWS/README.md

 <img src ="https://github.com/youngdataspace/Build-and-Deploy-a-Spam-Detector-Model-on-AWS/blob/main/image_python37_kernel.JPG?raw=true">

-## Build a classifier using Jupyter Notebook
+## Build a classifier using Jupyter Notebook (spam_classifier.ipynb)
 From the above image, click "python37" and create a new notebook using the virtual environment we just created.

 Now we are ready to start working with data.
 Let's start writing in the spam_classifier.ipynb notebook.

-# Part 2 - Deploy the trained model on AWS using SageMaker (deploy_spam_detector.ipynb)
+# Part 2 - Deploy the trained model on AWS using SageMaker
 ## Preparation
 #### Account
 - Create an AWS account